 Allergies to dragon fruit are rare, though people who are allergic to kiwi, as well as people with Oral Allergy Syndrome (a food-related allergy that causes reactions to foods with similar protein structures to pollen) may be allergic to dragon fruit.

-12 to 18 months old: Offer your toddler bite-size pieces of dragon fruit.
+Offer bite-size pieces of dragon fruit.
 This is a great time to practice with forks too.

 Heads up that flax stimulates the bowels—which is great when your baby is constipated—but may not be desirable if your baby is regular!